 • Iftar is served after sunset but guests can have their dinner at the right time.

-Iftar, is the meal that Muslims eat to break their fast at sunset.
-During a safari, this becomes a special moment where guests can enjoy traditional dishes right after sunset.
+Iftar is the meal that Muslims eat to break their fast at sunset.
+During a safari, this becomes a special moment where guests enjoy traditional dishes right after sunset — including traditional Arabic coffee (Gahwa) and dates, just as is customary during Ramadan.
+The Iftar table is one of the most culturally meaningful experiences a visitor can have during the holy month.

 What Stays the Same?